PanameraXXX/Bearing-Fault-Diagnosis_Deep-Learning/README.md

 # Bearing-Fault-Diagnosis_Deep-Learning
-try the deep learning methon to diagnosis the bearing fault type
+try the deep learning method to diagnosis the bearing fault type